Bacillus subtilis: 20th century

 Cultures of B. subtilis were popular worldwide, before the introduction of antibiotics, as an immunostimulatory agent to aid treatment of gastrointestinal and urinary tract diseases.
 It was used throughout the 1950s as an alternative medicine, which upon digestion has been found to significantly stimulate broad-spectrum immune activity including activation of secretion of specific antibodies IgM, IgG and IgA and release of CpG dinucleotides inducing interferon IFN-α/IFNγ producing activity of leukocytes and cytokines important in the development of cytotoxicity towards tumor cells.
 It was marketed throughout America and Europe from 1946 as an immunostimulatory aid in the treatment of gut and urinary tract diseases such as Rotavirus and Shigellosis.
-In 1966, the U.S Army dumped bacillus subtilis onto the grates of New York City subway stations for five days in order to observe people's reactions when coated by a strange dust, due to its ability to survive, it is thought to still be present there.
+In 1966, the U.S. Army dumped Bacillus subtilis onto the grates of New York City subway stations for five days in order to observe how a biological agent dispensed around the subway trains would disperse and potentially affect unsuspecting passengers.
+Due to its ability to survive, it is thought to still be present there.

 The antibiotic bacitracin was first isolated from a variety of Bacillus licheniformis named "Tracy I" in 1945, then considered part of the B. subtilis species.
 It is still commercially manufactured by growing the variety in a container of liquid growth medium.
-Over time, the bacteria synthesizes bacitracin and secretes the antibiotic into the medium.
+Over time, the bacteria synthesize bacitracin and secrete the antibiotic into the medium.
 The bacitracin is then extracted from the medium using chemical processes.

 Since the 1960s B. subtilis has had a history as a test species in spaceflight experimentation.
 Its endospores can survive up to 6 years in space if coated by dust particles protecting it from solar UV rays.
 It has been used as an extremophile survival indicator in outer space such as Exobiology Radiation Assembly, EXOSTACK, and EXPOSE orbital missions.

-Wild-type natural isolates of B. subtilis are difficult to work with compared to laboratory strains that have undergone domestication processes of mutagenesis and selection.
+Wild-type natural isolates of B. subtilis are difficult to work with compared with laboratory strains that have undergone domestication processes of mutagenesis and selection.
 These strains often have improved capabilities of transformation (uptake and integration of environmental DNA), growth, and loss of abilities needed "in the wild".
 And, while dozens of different strains fitting this description exist, the strain designated '168' is the most widely used.
 Strain 168 is a tryptophan auxotroph isolated after X-ray mutagenesis of B. subtilis Marburg strain and is widely used in research due to its high transformation efficiency.

 Bacillus globigii, a closely related but phylogenetically distinct species now known as Bacillus atrophaeus was used as a biowarfare simulant during Project SHAD (aka Project 112).
 Subsequent genomic analysis showed that the strains used in those studies were products of deliberate enrichment for strains that exhibited abnormally high rates of sporulation.

 A strain of B. subtilis formerly known as Bacillus natto is used in the commercial production of the Japanese food nattō, as well as the similar Korean food cheonggukjang.